Cowin2020/LoRa2/README.txt

 Period in milliseconds to measure data

+This value should be larger than UPLOAD_INTERVAL.

 Type: natural number

 ROUTER_TOPOLOGY
 ---------------

-Setting of LoRa message routing.
+Setting of LoRa message routing

 Circular routing should be avoided.

 Type: array of pairs of device IDs (upstream device, downstream device).